-The Early Childhood Education program is designed to prepare individuals as skilled Early Childhood professionals.
-Graduates will meet state licensing standards for teaching in a variety of settings.
-The coursework combines theory and practical experience to prepare graduates for immediate entry into the field or transfer to a four-year institution.
-In conjunction with the Early Childhood Education program, the Spring Point Children's Center provides quality educational experiences for preschool children, ages 3 to 5.
-This on-campus center is a valuable resource providing a laboratory setting for students in the program.
+The Early Childhood Education program is designed to prepare individuals as skilled Early Childhood Education professionals.
+Graduates will meet state licensing standards for immediate entry into the field or to transfer to a four year institution.
+The coursework combines theory and practical experiences based on standards set by the National Association for the Education of Young Children (NAEYC).
+In conjunction with the Early Childhood Education program, Spring Point Children's Center provides quality educational experiences for preschool children, ages 3 to 5.
+This on-campus, NAEYC accredited center is a valuable resource providing a laboratory setting for students in the program.